Table of Contents

 What long-range impacts will the SML Center project have on our community?

-Purchasing the Grand Furniture Outlet building will lead to the following impacts on the SML Community:
+Creating the SML Center will lead to the following impacts on the SML Community:

 - Bolstered economic growth by helping attract businesses through enhanced cultural and educational opportunities for employees and their families.